ACP Releases Best Practice Advice on Screening for Cervical Cancer

 Best Practice Advice

-ACP's best practice advice focuses on increasing the age at which to begin screening, i
+ACP's best practice advice focuses on increasing the age at which to begin screening, increasing the screening interval, and discontinuing screening in low-risk women.

 Coverage of guidelines from other organizations does not imply endorsement by AFP or the AAFP.